-Economic data released in October 2016, shows that China’s economy has maintained stable growth with improving quality, and added value of the service industry accounting for 52.8 percent of the nations total GDP.
-There has been a seismic shift towards the service industries in China as the nation moves towards IT, Commercial, Finance, Real Estate and Education with these sectors booming in the world’s second largest economy.
-Indeed the service industry is becoming a major employer, contributing more than 60 percent to increased tax revenue in the past three quarters.
+Economic data released in October 2016, shows that China’s economy has maintained stable growth with improving quality, and added value of the service industry accounting for 52.8 percent of the nation’s total GDP.
+There has been a seismic shift toward the service industries in China as the nation moves towards IT, Commercial, Finance, Real Estate, and Education with these sectors booming in the world’s second-largest economy.
+Indeed, the service industry is becoming a major employer, contributing more than 60 percent to increased tax revenue in the past three quarters.

 Tried and tested strategies in the rest of the world do not necessarily work in China.
-The whole online sector is ‘ring fenced’ by the ‘Great Firewall’, this in effect cuts the internet off from the rest of the globe with state restrictions and regulation on what can be made accessible.
-This has left traditional digital players out of China and fostered the growth of highly advanced local platforms that cater uniquely for the Chinese user.
-It is on WeChat, Baidu, Sohu and Weibo (etc) that you need to develop your lead generation and marketing strategies.
+The whole online sector is ‘ring-fenced by the ‘Great Firewall’, this in effect cuts the internet off from the rest of the globe with state restrictions and regulations on what can be made accessible.
+This has left traditional digital players out of China and fostered the growth of highly advanced local platforms that cater uniquely to the Chinese user.
+It is on WeChat, Baidu, Sohu, and Weibo (etc) that you need to develop your lead generation and marketing strategies.

-Without a presence on Chinese platforms regardless of your international reputation you are essentially invisible, particularly as the vast majority of searches are conducted in Mandarin Chinese, English content will not be picked up.
+Without a presence on Chinese platforms regardless of your international reputation, you are essentially invisible, particularly as the vast majority of searches are conducted in Mandarin Chinese, and English content will not be picked up.

 Online Lead Generation = The Best Solution in China

-For this specific market digital lead generation is the key for the majority of service industry companies.
-The ‘Lead Generation’ concept is an intelligent one, in China you can target very specific communities based on demographic profiling, search interests, online behaviours and keyword searches.
-Rather than attracting prospects to your services you can go straight to them with a targeted offering.
+For this specific market, digital lead generation is the key for the majority of service industry companies.
+The ‘Lead Generation’ concept is an intelligent one, in China, you can target very specific communities based on demographic profiling, search interests, online behaviors, and keyword searches.
+Rather than attracting prospects to your services, you can go straight to them with a targeted offering.

-Lead Generation is not merely a ‘fishing activity’ but based on this targeted, audience profiling data.
-For example lead contact forms can be placed in targeted news feeds, applications, on websites based on keyword searches as well as targeted community forum threads.
+Lead Generation is not merely a ‘fishing activity but is based on this targeted, audience profiling data.
+For example, lead contact forms can be placed in targeted news feeds, applications, on websites based on keyword searches as well as targeted community forum threads.